joaopedroso/scipbook/docs/graph.rst

    single: arc
    single: line

 This real problem is easy to understand using the concept of "graph".
-A graph is an abstract object composed of *vertices* and *edges*; an edge is a link between two nodes.
+A graph is an abstract object composed of *vertices* and *edges*; an edge is a link between two vertices.
 Graphs are very useful tools to unambiguously represent many real problems.
 As an example, let us represent a friendship relationship with a graph.

 You have six friends.
 First of all, represent each of these friends by a circle; in graph theory, these circles are called *vertices*  (also called *nodes* or *points*).
 As always in life, some of these fellows have a good relationship between them, whereas others have a bad relationship.
 In order to organize these complicated relashionships, you connect with a line each pair of your friends which are in good terms with each other.
 In graph theory, such a line is called an *edge* (also called *arc* or *line*).
 When represented in this way, the friendship scenario becomes very easy to grasp.
 This representation is a graph.